Siddesh1210/Resonant-Rugged-Task/README.md

 3.Shimmer effect (To enhnace user experience will fetching data from API) 4.Chunking or Dynamic Bundling (To optimize performance by code splitting)

-# Created API to fetch data from Backend Server [As cyclic.sh permit 1000 request per month so there might be chance of data not being fetched due to exxcess request because in dev. around [600-800 request is already done] so please let me know if any such incident occurs]
+# Created API to fetch data from Backend Server
+[As cyclic.sh permit 1000 request per month so there might be chance of data not being fetched due to excess request because in development around [600-800 request is already done] so please let me know if any such incident occurs]

 # Backend API Github Repo :
 https://github.com/Siddesh1210/Resonate-API-Backend